 February 11, 2022

-One of the most pertinent topics in enterprise risk management is why the coronavirus isn't covered by business interruption insurance.
-The pandemic's most major impact is that a lot of businesses faced severe business interruption during the early stages of the lockdown.
+One of the most pertinent topics in enterprise risk management is why business interruption insurance doesn't cover the coronavirus.
+The pandemic's primary impact is that many businesses faced severe business interruption during the early stages of the lockdown.

-Many organizations that made use of traditional private insurance solutions didn't receive any coverage and had to shut down.
-Keep reading to find out more about business interruption insurance and whether your business qualifies or not!
+Many organizations that used traditional private insurance solutions didn't receive any coverage and had to shut down.
+Keep reading to learn more about business interruption insurance and whether your business qualifies!

 Why Is Business Interruption Insurance Not Covered On Traditional Insurance Policies?

-One of the main features of business interruption insurance is that it's written as part of the commercial property or the business owner's policy.
-Another feature is that most business interruption insurance agreements state that they will offer coverage if there's physical damage to the property.
+One of the main features of business interruption insurance is that it is written as part of the commercial property or business owner's policy.
+Another feature is that most agreements state they will offer coverage if the property is damaged physically.

 That makes risk management for business interruption insurance difficult.
-The main reason is that business interruption doesn't only occur because of physical damage.
-Business interruptions may occur due to a civil authority commanding them to shut down operations.
-Many traditional business interruption insurance policies explicitly state they're not going to offer coverage in the case of a bacterial or viral event.
+The main reason is that business interruptions don't only occur because of physical damage.
+They may also occur due to a civil authority commanding operations to shut down.
+Many traditional business interruption insurance policies explicitly state they won't offer coverage in a bacterial or viral event.

-That's why many people are questioning whether or not they qualify for business interruption insurance due to the coronavirus.
+Many question whether they qualify for business interruption insurance due to the coronavirus.

-There are two sides to every situation, and we're going to discuss both.
-Here's everything you need to know about the situation.
+There are two sides to every situation, and we will discuss both.
+Here's everything you need to know about the problem.

 The Insurance Companies

-The answer from the insurance companies' side isn't going to please business owners.
-Traditional insurance companies claim that they don't cover business interruption due to the coronavirus because there's no physical damage to the property.
+Insurance companies' answers will not please businesses.
+They will not say they don't cover business interruption caused by the coronavirus because there is no physical damage to the property.

-Insurance companies, on average, collect four to five billion dollars a month, and that might seem like a lot of money.
-However, the statistics estimate that small businesses and organizations lose close to $250-400 billion dollars a month in revenue due to the pandemic.
-That means there's not enough money to provide businesses with the help that they need.
+Insurance companies collect an average of $4 to $5 billion monthly, which might seem like a lot of money.
+However, statistics estimate that small businesses and organizations lose close to $250-400 billion monthly in revenue due to the pandemic.
+That means insufficient money to provide businesses with the help they need there is

-However, if an inspector shuts down the business after a structural inspection, the insurance companies typically offer coverage.
-That gives rise to another question, why is there a discrepancy between the two situations?
+However, insurance companies typically offer coverage if an inspector shuts down a business after a structural inspection.
+This raises the question: Why is there a discrepancy between the two situations?

-After the SARS virus outbreak in 2001-2002, insurance companies made adjustments to their policy to explicitly state that they won't offer coverage due to a bacterial or viral outbreak.
-That wasn't the case for all insurance providers.
-They were some insurance policies that still offered coverage.
+After the SARS virus outbreaks in 2001 and 2002, insurance companies adjusted their policies to explicitly state that they wouldn't offer coverage due to a bacterial or viral outbreak.
+However, that wasn't the case for all insurance providers, and some policies still provide coverage.

-The biggest example that people offer is Wimbledon.
+The most prominent example that people offer is Wimbledon.
 Wimbledon was forced to stop in 2020.
 However, their insurance policy specifically stated they would receive coverage in a bacterial or virus-related outbreak.

-There are three major ways the state is trying to intervene in the issue between small businesses and insurance companies.
+The state is trying to intervene in the issue between small businesses and insurance companies in three major ways.

-The first way that the government is trying to get involved is by changing the policy's language.
-That's a very risky route to take as the policy is enshrined into the contract agreed upon by two parties.
+The first way the government is trying to get involved is by changing the policy's language.
+This is a very risky route to take, as the policy is enshrined in the contract agreed upon by two parties.
 Altering the words without the proper caution is a dangerous strategy.

 The second way is by forcing insurance providers to expand the meaning of property damage.
 Currently, property damage only takes into consideration actual physical damage to the property.
 To aid small businesses, the government pressures insurance providers to include the damage from a viral outbreak in their definition of "property damage."

-The third and final method by which the government is trying to intervene is by forcing insurance companies to pay these claims.
+The third and final method the government is using to intervene is forcing insurance companies to pay these claims.
 Afterward, federal or state funds will reimburse the insurance companies.
-Suppose the government continues to force insurance companies to pay these claims.
-In that case, the insurance industry could be out of business in a two-to-six-month period.
+If the government continues to do this, the insurance industry could be out of business in two to six months.

 Captive Insurance Is A Viable Solution